caritocarito/phase-0-tracks/version-control/git-definitions.md

 * What is a commit?
 What makes a good commit message?
 The commit message describes a save point for future reference.
 A good commit message is detailed and states what was changed since the last commit.
 * What is a merge conflict?
 Sometimes you get merge conflicts when merging or pulling from a branch.
 Git will then tell you something "Conflict".
-It also tell you to fix the conflicts and then to commit the result.
+It also tell you to fix the conflicts and then to commit the ??????